wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/digitalocean/buildmachine.md

 --------------------

-2) Choose the first option here if you are using an expedited style build and the second option if you are deploying a hardcore type build
+2) Choose the first option here if you are using an expedited style build and the second option if you are deploying a hardcore type build and the third option if you are looking to deploy a quick start demo

 - **EXPEDITED BUILD STYLE**: Paste a copy of the script: [Initial Script](https://github.com/wintersys-projects/adt-build-machine-scripts/blob/main/templatedconfigurations/templateoverrides/OverrideScript.sh) into an open text file on your laptop.